SuperHuman12/Personalized-Cover-Letter-Generator/README.md

 After successful installation, click on the extension icon on your Chrome toolbar.
 A popup will display a form where you can input your details and the job description.
 Based on your input, the AI will generate a personalized cover letter for you.

 ## Contributing
 We love contributions from the community!
 Please feel free to submit issues for bugs, new feature requests, or even pull requests with your own improvements.
-See [CONTRIBUTING.md](CONTRIBUTING.md) for more details.

 ## License
 This project is licensed under the terms of the MIT license.
 For more details, see [LICENSE](LICENSE).